There comes a time in a man’s life when he decides he’d like to dress better and step up his style.

 2. Choosing Colors That Complement You

-As a result, red/orange shirts only serve to bring out the redness in my face, which doesn’t say “I’ve levelled up my life” as much as it says, “I’m on the verge of passing out from heat stroke.”
+As a result, red/orange shirts only serve to bring out the redness in my face, which doesn’t say “I’ve levelled up my life” as much as, “I’m on the verge of passing out from heat stroke.”

 If you’re not sure which colors will best complement your particular skin tone, I recommend keeping it classic.